- About us

 Individual support will be offered at the clinic by the medical staff, specialised nurses, the social workers and the support and education officer.

 From time to time the Amyloidosis Centre arranges support and education meetings.
-Dates for events will be advertised on this site and patients will be informed.
+View our events page for information on upcoming events.

 The Leukaemia Foundation Australia (LFA) conducts: